Overview

 If we receive the following two reviews:

-Rule 1 will be applied only to 2nd review, as it contains both conditions.
-The 1st review doesn't satisfy the condition for Rule 1.
+Rule 1 will be applied only to 1st review, as it contains both words.
+The 2nd review doesn't satisfy the condition for Rule 1.

 Rule 2 will be applied to both reviews.
 Both reviews have at least one of the words that trigger the rule.